Healthdirect Free Australian health advice you can count on.

 • Halitosis is the medical name for bad breath.

-• Bad breath is normal when you wake up, and generally disappears after you clean your teeth.
+• Bad breath is normal when you wake up, and usually gets better after you clean your teeth in the morning.

-• If bad breath is a problem, see your dentist who can check your mouth for common causes of halitosis, advise you about oral hygiene, and if necessary, refer you to your doctor.
+• If bad breath is a problem, see your dentist or dental practitioner who can check for common causes of halitosis.

 What is halitosis?

 Halitosis is the medical name for bad breath.
-It’s normal to have bad breath when you first wake up.
+It’s normal to have bad breath when you first wake up in the morning.
 It usually goes away after you have something to drink and clean your teeth.
 Bad breath that doesn’t go away can be the sign of another condition.

 What causes halitosis?